 Michele began her formal medical training at the Boston University School of Medicine in 2000.
 During this time she began to consider what areas of medicine were of interest (and not!).
 To her surprise, she honored in psychiatry (among other areas); however, it soon became evident that she was destined to be a surgeon.

 At the onset of a five-year residency in General Surgery at The Warren Alpert Medical School of Brown University, Michele and Joe purchased a house in Cranston, RI.
 Dr. Lombardo, who soon became known within certain circles as “The Four Foot Surgeon” (a/k/a “T4FS”), due to her stature (which she optimistically claimed to be five feet).
 Michele soon began hosting an annual Thanksgiving dinner for the other surgery residents in that home and helped to create many fond memories and lasting friendships.
 During her fourth year of residency, Michele received the Thompson Scholarship for Surgical Study in Kenya.
 In Kenya, Michele provided care to patients in rural areas of the country and within the most spare of medical environments.
 The work of Dr. Russell White and his colleagues and the kind, gracious, and courageous nature of even the most ill patients left a lasting impression on her.
 The experience in Kenya also incidentally afforded Joe the opportunity to watch her up close in the operating theater.
-Dr. Lombardo was honored to be appointed Executive Chief Resident in her final year of residency.
+Dr. Lombardo was appointed Executive Chief Resident for her final year of residency.
 As the end of her residency approached, she came to embrace the idea of what may have seemed the obvious choice to many: Pediatric Surgery.
 Michele was also the recipient of the Resident Teaching Award, Dean’s Teaching Excellence Award, Brian A. Dorman Surgical Education Award, and Alpha Omega Alpha Resident Award.

 Dr. Lombardo was fortunate to further deepen her professional and personal relationships with her colleagues and attendings within the Brown community after matching there for a two-year pediatric surgery fellowship in 2009.
 She was appreciative of the mentorship and mutual respect of Drs.
 William Cioffi, Jr., David Harrington, Thomas Tracy, Jr., Arlet Kurkchubasche, Francois Luks, Christopher Muratore, Jeremy Aidlen and so many more.
 During her fellowship, Michele had several more collaborative research articles published and enjoyed the opportunity to present nationally and internationally.
 Prior to the completion of her training, she received the prestigious Haffenreffer House Staff Excellence Award for demonstrating exceptional qualities in clinical service, professionalism, leadership and scholarly activity.

 When Dr. Lombardo first interviewed at Children’s Hospital of The King’s Daughters, she knew that CHKD was a perfect fit.
 There was nowhere else that she wanted to practice more and Hampton Roads was where she wanted to raise a family.
 She was especially proud to become a partner in the practice established by Dr. Donald Nuss and to have the opportunity to collaborate with him.
 Dr. Lombardo appreciated a practice wherein she could be a true general surgeon, as well as specialize in the treatment of chest wall deformities.
 Working with her partners and colleagues within the Children’s Surgical Specialty Group and the Nuss Center brought her tremendous joy.
 Dr. Lombardo had so many close working relationships and friendships within and around the CHKD community it proves especially difficult to include everyone.
-Throughout her all to brief tenure, Dr. Lombardo and Joe considered everyone at CHKD part of their extended family.
+Throughout her all too brief tenure, Dr. Lombardo and Joe considered everyone at CHKD part of their extended family.

 The only thing that gave her greater pride or pleasure than treating patients and helping their families was becoming a mother.
 In 2013 she gave birth to a beautiful son, J. Murray Onofrio.
 Despite the demands of life as a surgeon, Michele always found extra time and energy to read, cook, play, sing, swim, and travel with Murray.

 Michele was so many things to so many people and in her short but full and rich life, she was able to accomplish so much and leave such a positive and remarkable impact.
-The gift of her joyful presence in so many of our lives, including those whom she touched with her dedication and talents as a surgeon, remains her legacy.
+The gift of her joyful presence in so many of lives, including those whom she touched with her dedication and talents as a surgeon and educator, remains her legacy.
 During the last two years, she demonstrated fully the essence of the person we knew her to be — smart, capable, determined, selfless, strong, humorous and loving.
 She left us all in a way that, even in the depths of our sadness, we can still find strength in her strength, knowing we are going to be ok because she was ok.
 She intuitively knew how to make things easier for those she would leave.
 Michele did not want any of us to cry when she left, but rather smile and share a laugh because we knew her.

 J. Murray Onofrio